Rohan-Basnet/social_media_dataengineering_project/README.md

 ---

 ## 🚀 Project Overview
-Implemented a data pipeline using Math Stack Exchange dataset, performing scalable transformations using PySpark and designed star schema data models using SQL for analytics.
+Designed a scalable data pipeline using Math Stack Exchange dataset, performing scalable transformations using PySpark and build data models(star schema ) using SQL for analytics.

 ---